ellysh/video-game-bots/ExtraTechniques/output-device-emulation.md

   }
 }
 ```
 Let us consider this application in details.
 We use a standard library with the **Keyboard** name in our application.
 This library allows us to send keystrokes to a connected computer.
-We include the `Keyboard.h` header at the first line of application.
+We include the `Keyboard.h` header at the first line of the application.
 The `Keyboard_` class is defined in this header and the `Keyboard` global object is created.
 We should use the `Keyboard` object to access features of the library.

 There are two functions with `setup` and `loop` names in our application.
 When you compile your Arduino application, the IDE adds the default `main` function implicitly.
 This `main` function calls the `setup` function once at startup.
-Then the `loop` function is called one repeatedly.
+Then the `loop` function is called repeatedly.
 [Signatures](http://stackoverflow.com/questions/2322736/what-is-the-difference-between-function-declaration-and-signature) of both `setup` and `loop` functions are predefined and you cannot change these.

 We initialize both `Serial` and `Keyboard` objects in the `setup` function.
 The baud rate parameter, which equals to 9600 bit/s, is passed to the [`begin`](https://www.arduino.cc/en/Serial/Begin) method of the `Serial` object.
 This parameter defines the data transfer rate between the Arduino board and connected computer.
 The [`begin`](https://www.arduino.cc/en/Reference/KeyboardBegin) method of the `Keyboard` object does not have input parameters.
 Now the serial communication and the keyboard emulation are ready to work.